almejo/vsim/README.md

 # VSim

 Vsim is digital circuits simulator.

-Vsim is a rewrite from scratch of my University Thesis JCSim.
+Is a rewrite from scratch of my University Thesis JCSim.
 You can try JCSim from my [repository](https://github.com/almejo/jcsim).

 VSim is in very active development and it still lacks a some of the features that JCSim already has.
 Right now it is posible to draw simple circuits and save/load them.